 Choreographer Trisha Brown revolutionized the world of contemporary dance.
 Now, her seminal 1979 work Glacial Decoy, with costumes and projected slides by the similarly risk-taking artist Robert Rauschenberg, is coming to Paris, to be performed by a new generation of dancers.
 IN THE STEPS OF TRISHA BROWN takes us behind the scenes in the weeks leading up to the first performance.

-Brown's work is so complex that it resists standard dance notation, so carrying on her legacy by teaching the surprising, challenging piece to the dancers of the Paris Opera Ballet are choreographer Lisa Kraus, who helped create the original production of Glacial Decoy and danced in it, and Carolyn Lucas, the current Artistic Director of the Trisha Brown Dance Company.
+Brown's work is so complex that it resists standard dance notation, so carrying on her legacy by teaching the surprising, challenging piece to the dancers of the Paris Opera Ballet are Lisa Kraus, re-stager and former dancer with Trisha Brown Dance Company who helped create the original production of Glacial Decoy and danced in it, and Carolyn Lucas, Associate Artistic Director of the Trisha Brown Dance Company.

 Brown's choreography emphasizes the relationship of bodies with gravity, a near-boneless-seeming fluidity, and working close to the ground—qualities that may not come naturally to classically-trained dancers.
 Kraus in particular serves as a bridge between Brown and the young dancers of the Paris Opera Ballet.
 She not only instructs the troupe, but also teaches them the history of Brown's work, illustrating the way that earlier projects such as Man Walking Down the Side of a Building (1970), Leaning Piece (1970), Roof Piece (1971) and Walking on the Wall (1971) were precursors to Glacial Decoy.